This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 1. Facebook Marketplace

 - Pros: Popular platform; you can get top dollar if you’re patient.

 - Cons: Local exchange only; the process can take longer than a trade-in program.

 - Website: https://www.facebook.com/marketplace/

-Where once Craigslist dominated local classified ads in the online space, Facebook Marketplace has now become the digital swap meet du jour.
-It seems you can find just about anything you’re looking for on FB Marketplace.
+Where once Craigslist dominated local classified ads in the online space, FB Marketplace has now become the digital swap meet du jour.
+You can find almost anything you’re looking for on FB Marketplace.

 The biggest appeal of Meta’s market is your ability to get top dollar for your Mac.
 Our hypothetical MacBook was selling for around $1275.
-With no listing fees, Facebook Marketplace is far and away the highest price we could find on any platform.
+With no listing fees, FB Marketplace is by far the highest price we could find on any platform.

-Unlike other options, you don’t have a guaranteed buyer on Facebook.
-Your best bet is to give an accurate description, post multiple, high-quality photos, and price the computer competitively.
+Unlike other platforms, you don’t have a guaranteed buyer on Facebook.
+Your best bet is to give an accurate description, post multiple, high-quality photos, and price the apple computer competitively.

 While you can use FB Marketplace just about anywhere, you’ll likely have more success in densely populated areas because more people will see your listing.